The 25 best FPS games you can play right now

 Developer: People Can Fly

-The genius of Bulletstorm lies with its Skillshots.
-Imagine if a new Tony Hawk's game served up tricks but replaced every Ollie and kickflip with increasingly gruesome ways of mangling mutants and you're pretty much there.
-Boot a dude in the balls then kick his head off.
+The genius of Bulletstorm lies in its Skillshots.
+Imagine if a new Tony Hawk's game served up tricks but replaced every Ollie and kickflip with increasingly gruesome ways of mangling mutants, and you're pretty much there.
+Boot a dude in the balls, then kick his head off.
 Launch some men into orbit with an alt-fire rocket, then pick them out of the sky like they were clay pigeons.
-Shunt every second enemy you meet into a cactus, because there's literally always a life-affirmingly sharp cactus lying around.
-What stings even more than the plant-based murder, though?
-The sad fact that we'll probably never see such a brash, bright or commendably crude FPS like this again.
+Sadly, we'll probably never see such a brash, bright or commendably crude FPS like this again.
+You can learn more about this gem in our five-star Bulletstorm review!

 16. Borderlands 3